zohrehazizi/SALVE/README.md

 This repo containes codes for SALVE which is a self-supervised adaptive low-light video enhancement method.
 Paper can be found on https://arxiv.org/abs/2009.01385.

-Please cite the following reference if you use NATLE:
+Please cite the following reference if you use SALVE:
 ```sh
 @article{azizi2022salve,
   title={SALVE: Self-supervised Adaptive Low-light Video Enhancement},